AnyBody/LIOAnyEpaule/README.md

 the objectives of a PhD study.
 Method and results are published in the Journal of Biomechanical Engineering:

-> Sins L, Tétreault P, Hagemeister N, Nuño N. Adaptation of the AnyBody?'
-> Musculoskeletal Shoulder Model to the Nonconforming Total Shoulder Arthroplasty
+> Sins, L., Tétreault, P., Hagemeister, N., and Nuño, N., 2015, “Adaptation of the AnyBody™ Musculoskeletal Shoulder Model to the Nonconforming Total Shoulder Arthroplasty Context,” J. Biomech.
+Eng., **137**(10), p.
+101006.
-> Context.
-J Biomech Eng.
-2015.137(10). pp.101006-101006-7. doi:10.1115/1.4031330.
 > Online: http://biomechanical.asmedigitalcoll...&resultClick=3

 *NB:* Due to copyright restrictions, the glenoid and humeral components files are not the same than the one used in the published paper.
 The provided stl models